-I'm often asked about my stance on bananas: thumbs up or thumbs down?
-When I give them the green light some people are surprised and will ask, “but aren't they fattening?"
-The truth is bananas are a real power food, and as long as you don't overdo it on the portion size.
+I'm often asked about my stance on bananas, and when I give them the green light some people will ask, "But aren't they fattening?"
+The truth is that bananas are a real power food—as long as you don't overdo it on the portion size.

-A new Appalachian State University study, which compared bananas to a sports drink during intense cycling, found that naners offered several advantages.
+An Appalachian State University study, which compared bananas to a sports drink during intense cycling, found that bananas offered several advantages.
 In addition to providing antioxidants not found in sports drinks, they pack more nutrients and a healthier blend of natural sugars.
-In the study, trained cyclists gulped either a cup of a carb-rich drink or downed half a banana every 15 minutes during a two and a half to three hour road race.
-Blood samples taken before and after revealed that the cyclists experienced similar performance effects, and a greater shift in dopamine, a neurotransmitter that plays a role in movement and mood after eating the bananas.
+In the study, trained cyclists gulped either a cup of a carb-rich drink or downed half a banana every 15 minutes during a road race of two-and-a-half to three hours.
+Blood samples taken before and after revealed that the cyclists experienced similar performance effects, and a greater shift in dopamine—a neurotransmitter that plays a role in movement and mood—after eating the bananas.
 Some research also indicates that inadequate dopamine may be tied to obesity.

-Spread one slice of toasted 100 percent whole grain bread with two tablespoons of almond butter, top with a five-inch portion of sliced banana, sprinkle with ground cinnamon, and enjoy with a cup of ice cold organic skim or non-dairy milk.
+Spread one slice of toasted 100 percent whole-grain bread with 2 tablespoons of almond butter, top with a 5-inch portion of sliced banana, sprinkle with ground cinnamon, and enjoy with a cup of ice-cold organic skim or nondairy milk.

-Fold a five-inch portion of sliced banana into six ounces of nonfat organic Greek yogurt or a non-dairy alternative with one quarter cup toasted rolled oats, two tablespoons sliced or chopped nuts, and a generous shake of ground nutmeg.
+Fold a 5-inch portion of sliced banana into 6 ounces of nonfat organic Greek yogurt or a nondairy alternative with one-quarter cup toasted rolled oats, 2 tablespoons sliced or chopped nuts, and a generous shake of ground nutmeg.
 Allow the mixture to sit in the fridge overnight for even more flavor, or freeze it to enjoy as an ice cream alternative.

 Banana ginger chocolate parfait

 Melt a quarter cup of dark chocolate chips, such as Dagoba Chocodrops, which are 73 percent dark.
-Fold in one teaspoon fresh grated ginger and one serving of a puffed whole grain cereal like Arrowhead Mills puffed millet or brown rice.
-Layer the chocolate mixture with six ounces of nonfat organic Greek yogurt or a non-dairy alternative and a five-inch portion of sliced banana.
+Fold in 1 teaspoon fresh grated ginger and one serving of a puffed whole-grain cereal like Arrowhead Mills puffed millet or brown rice.
+Layer the chocolate mixture with 6 ounces of nonfat organic Greek yogurt or a nondairy alternative and a 5-inch portion of sliced banana.